chaperweb/portfolio-visualiser/README.md

 ## Prepare the database

-Portfolio visualizer uses Django's default SQLLite — you don't have to start or create database separately, but you'll have to let migration scripts to shape it before the first launch of Portfolio visualizer.
+Portfolio visualizer uses Django's default SQLite — you don't have to start or create database separately, but you'll have to let migration scripts to shape it before the first launch of Portfolio visualizer.
 Setup the django models:
 ```
 $ python3 manage.py makemigrations
 $ python3 manage.py migrate
 ```

 ## Running the server
 After these steps are successfully taken, you can run your local server version by typing:
 ```
 $ python3 manage.py runserver